Day One: Introduction to Bash

 Home Directory Structure

-You should have a folder /users/home/[YOURNAME]/talapas-bash/ (Unix) or /c/users/Home/[YOURNAME]/talapas-bash/(Git Bash) with a set of practice subfolders and files.
+You should have a folder /users/home/[YOURNAME]/talapas-bash/ (Mac OS or Linux) or /c/users/Home/[YOURNAME]/talapas-bash/(Git Bash) with a set of practice subfolders and files.

-Please ask for assistance at this point if you need help moving and extracting thetalapas-bash.zip file.
+Please ask for assistance now if you need help moving and extracting thetalapas-bash.zip file.

 Changing the Current Working Directory: cd

 Change your working directory to talapas-bash using the cd command. cd takes in a single argument, the directory to move to.
-You can use either absolute or relative paths, but the relative paths must be relative (as always) to the current working directory.
+You can use either absolute or relative paths, but the relative paths must be relative to the current working directory.
+Change your working directory to talapas-bash using the cd command. cd takes in a single argument, the directory to move to.
+You can use either absolute or relative paths, but the relative paths must be relative to the current working directory.

 cd talapas-bash